-Hence, reducing wiring is critical for scaling quantum computing systems~\cite{Baseband, PhysRevResearch.5.013145, IOP_cryo_2023, ohira2024optimizing, Roberto_May2025}.
-Frequency-division multiplexing (FDM) allows a single microwave cable to simultaneously control multiple qubits~\cite{Cryo-CMOS_FDMA, PhysRevApplied.18.064046, JJ_SDM_FDM}, thereby reducing the number of required control lines.
-However, a microwave tone intended for one qubit is off-resonant with other simultaneously driven qubits and can induce unwanted crosstalk, thus hindering precise parallel gate operations~\cite{Impact_of, ohira2024optimizing}.
+Hence, reducing the number of control wires is critical for scaling quantum computing systems~\cite{Baseband, PhysRevResearch.5.013145, IOP_cryo_2023, ohira2024optimizing, Roberto_May2025}.
+Frequency-division multiplexing (FDM) enables a single microwave cable to control multiple qubits simultaneously~\cite{Cryo-CMOS_FDMA, PhysRevApplied.18.064046, JJ_SDM_FDM}, thereby reducing the number of required control wires.
+However, a microwave tone intended for a qubit is off-resonant with other simultaneously driven qubits and can induce unwanted crosstalk, which hinders precise parallel gate operations~\cite{Impact_of, ohira2024optimizing}.
 Suppressing these crosstalk effects is therefore essential for achieving high-fidelity gates in FDM schemes.
-Several studies combined FDM with cryogenic qubit controllers~\cite{Cryo-CMOS_FDMA, PhysRevApplied.18.064046, takeuchi2024microwave}.
-For example, a frequency-division-multiplexed qubit controller based on adiabatic quantum-flux-parametron logic was demonstrated~\cite{takeuchi2024microwave}.
-Nevertheless, the development of cryogenic qubit controllers remains technically challenging.
-Recent work has explored pulse-spectral engineering, which can potentially circumvent these challenges~\cite{selective_excitation, OFDM_gate}.
-For instance, selective gate operations enabled by pulse shaping are demonstrated~\cite{selective_excitation}.
+Several studies have combined FDM with cryogenic qubit controllers~\cite{Cryo-CMOS_FDMA, PhysRevApplied.18.064046, takeuchi2024microwave}.
+For example, a frequency-division-multiplexed qubit controller based on adiabatic quantum-flux-parametron logic has been previously demonstrated~\cite{takeuchi2024microwave}.
+However, developing cryogenic qubit controllers remains technically challenging.
+Recent studies have explored pulse spectral engineering, which can circumvent these challenges~\cite{selective_excitation, OFDM_gate}.
+For instance, selective gate operations enabled by pulse shaping have been demonstrated~\cite{selective_excitation}.

-In this study, we propose an active interference suppression (AIS) for simultaneous gate operations in FDM schemes.
-Our proposal is motivated by the recent observations that the incorporation of appropriately chosen off-resonant tones can suppress interference~\cite{OFDM_gate}.
-We show that deliberate incorporation of off-resonant orthogonal or quasi-orthogonal frequency tones improves the single-qubit gate fidelity.
-Specifically, for qubits which are arranged at regular intervals in the frequency domain, gate infidelity decreases proportionally to the inverse square of the number of applied microwave tones.
-We further show that fast-oscillating terms neglected under the rotating wave approximation (RWA) can affect the gate fidelity in the AIS method.
-By shifting the center frequency of off-resonant microwave tones, we compensate for this effect and achieve higher fidelity.
+In this study, we propose an active interference suppression (AIS) method for simultaneous gate operations in FDM schemes.
+The proposed method is based on the recent observation that the incorporation of appropriately selected off-resonant tones can suppress interference~\cite{OFDM_gate}.
+We show that the deliberate incorporation of off-resonant orthogonal or quasi-orthogonal microwave tones improves the single-qubit gate fidelity.
+Specifically, for qubits which are arranged at regular intervals in the frequency domain, the gate infidelity scales inversely with the square of the number of applied microwave tones.
+We further demonstrate that fast-oscillating terms neglected under the rotating wave approximation (RWA) affect the gate fidelity in the AIS method.
+By shifting the central frequency of the off-resonant microwave tones, we compensate for this effect and achieve higher fidelity.